-Selected as "Outstanding Enterprise in Health and Productivity Management - White 500"
+Selected as "Outstanding Enterprise in Health and Productivity Management - White 500" for the Sixth Consecutive Year

 The "Outstanding Enterprise in Health and Productivity Management Certification System," which was established by the Ministry of Economy, Trade and Industry (METI) in 2016, is a system for recognizing companies and groups that are implementing especially strong health and productivity management.
 The top 500 corporations among "Outstanding Enterprises in Health and Productivity Management Certification System" (Large Corporation category) have been recognized as White 500.
-Mitsubishi Tanabe Pharma has been selected for five consecutive years since 2017.
+Mitsubishi Tanabe Pharma has been selected for six consecutive years since 2017.